A Guest Testimony from Oguta George Brother Oguta contacted me…

 Those inspired impressions are from God.
 When we say, “I want to please God and keep feeling those good things more than my destructive, sinful past,” we are moving toward Christ.
 When we perceive that we should honor Him more than seeking our own pleasures, God is pulling us toward home and happiness.

 Why this Site and Why the Book?

 May I also recommend one of my top 5 favorite books of all time to grow in faith, trust, and peace through Jesus Christ?
-This book has become a classic, perennial best seller, with over 15 million copies sold.
+This book has become a classic, perennial best-seller, with over 15 million copies sold.
 Five minutes per day of pure inspiration: Jesus Calling, by Sarah Young.
-Combined with a study of the life of Jesus through my own book and the daily doses of deeply personal insights from Jesus Calling, you will experience a steady flow of light.
+Combined with a study of the life of Jesus through my own book and the daily doses of inspired insights from Jesus Calling, you will experience a steady flow of light.

 If you believe in Christ and feel passionate about his power in your life, please contact me.
 Let’s schedule some time to discuss your experience and post a write-up of our conversation for others to read and to grow their faith.

 The following posts are read daily throughout the world.
 May you be inspired as well!